Quick Tips for Taming Hot Weather Hair

 In terms of hydration, I have lots of very fine, dry hair and my highlights addiction means I need a lot of moisture.

-So while I do find Mistress hydrating on dry hair, just after washing I still use another leave-in conditioner alongside it.
+So while I do find Mistress Hydrating Hair Balm moisturising on dry hair, just after washing I still use another leave-in conditioner alongside it.

 Great for: Controlling frizz and adding shine.